Guillermo Quiróz: Toronto Blue Jays

 Quiróz was signed by the Toronto Blue Jays as a non-drafted free agent in 1998, before his 17th birthday, with a $1 million signing bonus.
 He progressed through Toronto's system as the team's number-one catching prospect.
 In addition, Baseball America rated him as the Blue Jays' third best prospect in their 2004 pre-season rankings, and the 35th best prospect in all of baseball.

 Defensively, Quiróz has good skills.
 In 2003, he threw out 45% of base stealers, and was the starting catcher for the World Team in the 2003 All-Star Futures Game.

 He missed the end of the 2003 season with a collapsed lung.
 The broken hand and torn arm muscle he suffered in 2004 hurt his chances of taking over as the Blue Jays' starting catcher in 2005.
 Gregg Zaun and Greg Myers were re-signed to give Quiróz more time in the minors.
 However, Quiróz was set further back that season, due to shoulder strain and another collapsed lung.

 In 2006, the Blue Jays signed catcher Jason Phillips initially as the backup to Gregg Zaun.
 They later signed Bengie Molina to be their new starter.
 This placed three catchers ahead of Quiróz on the Blue Jays' depth chart.

 Seattle Mariners

 On March 31, 2006, Quiróz was put on waivers by the Blue Jays, but was picked up by the Seattle Mariners on the same day.
-Quiróz started the seventh game of the 2006 season for the Mariners, but was outrighted to Triple-A Tacoma Rainers eight days later.
+Quiróz started the seventh game of the 2006 season for the Mariners, but was outrighted to Triple-A Tacoma Rainiers eight days later.
 Quiróz spent the rest of the season between Triple-A Tacoma and the Double-A San Antonio Missions.